MLRichter/receptive_field_analysis_toolbox/README.md

 The architecture now no longer has unproductive layers in their building blocks and only 2 critical layers.
 This improved architecture also achieves 34% Top1-Accuracy in ResizedImageNet16 instead of the 17% of the original architecture.
-However, this improvement comes at a price, since the removed downsampling layers have a negative impact on the computations required to process an image, which increase by roughly a factor of 8.
+However, this improvement comes at a price, since the removed downsampling layers have a negative impact on the computations required to process an image, which increases by roughly a factor of 8.

 In any way, RFAToolbox allows you to optimize your convolutional neural network architectures for efficiency, performance or a sweetspot between the two without the need for long-running trial-and-error sessions.